Honors Fellows Program

 During the research period, students will not pay tuition, and residence and dining halls will be available at no cost.

 The application form will be available at the beginning of spring semester and will detail the minimum qualifications and the application and selection process.
-The deadline for submitting applications for this highly selective program is January 30, 2015.
+The deadline has passed for submitting applications for this highly selective program.

 Applicants should carefully read the program description below as well as these two PDFs to complete an application: